okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 We can also then create a `configmap` usin `kubectl create configmap nginx-proxy-conf --from-file nginx/proxy.conf`.
 Again, we can use `kubectl describe config map nginx-proxy-conf` to get more details about it after.
 At this point, we are ready to attach these things to the monolith pod.

 In creating a .yaml file for configuration, you can add these certs and conf files we added as a secret and configmap using `volumeMounts` when decribing a container.

+Something to note is that forwarding of `10080` and `10443` is not by accidenta and relates to http and https.